Split-ring resonator: Background

-The split ring resonator was a microstructure design featured in the paper by Pendry et al in 1999 called, "Magnetism from Conductors and Enhanced Nonlinear Phenomena".
+The split ring resonator is a microstructure design featured in the paper by Pendry et al in 1999 called, "Magnetism from Conductors and Enhanced Nonlinear Phenomena".
 It proposed that the split ring resonator design, built out of nonmagnetic material, could enhance the magnetic activity unseen in natural materials.
 In the simple microstructure design, it is shown that in an array of conducting cylinders, with an applied external $H_0$ field parallel to the cylinders, the effective permeability can be written as the following.
 (This model is very limited and the effective permeability cannot be less than zero or greater than one.)

 Where $\sigma$ is the resistance of the cylinder surface per unit area, a is the spacing of the cylinders, $\omega$ is the angular frequency, $\mu_0$ is the permeability of free space and r is the radius.
 Moreover, when gaps are introduced to a double cylinder design similar to the image above, we see that the gaps produce a capacitance.
 This capacitor and inductor microstructure design introduces a resonance that amplifies the magnetic effect.
 The new form of the effective permeability resembles a familiar response known in plasmonic materials.

 Where d is the spacing of the concentric conducting sheets.
 The final design replaces the double concentric cylinders with a pair of flat concentric c-shaped sheets, placed on each side of a unit cell.
 The unit cells are stacked on top of each other by a length, l.
 The final result of the effective permeability can be seen below.

 where c is the thickness of the c-shaped sheet and $\sigma$ is the resistance of unit length of the sheets measured around the circumference.

 Characteristics

 The split ring resonator and the metamaterial itself are composite materials.
 Each SRR has an individual tailored response to the electromagnetic field.
 However, the periodic construction of many SRR cells is such that the electromagnetic wave interacts as if these were homogeneous materials.
 This is similar to how light actually interacts with everyday materials; materials such as glass or lenses are made of atoms, an averaging or macroscopic effect is produced.

 The SRR is designed to mimic the magnetic response of atoms, only on a much larger scale.
-Also, as part of periodic composite structure these are designed to have a stronger magnetic coupling than is found in nature.
+Also, as part of periodic composite structure, the SRR is designed to have a stronger magnetic coupling than is found in nature.
 The larger scale allows for more control over the magnetic response, while each unit is smaller than the radiated electromagnetic wave.

 SRRs are much more active than ferromagnetic materials found in nature.
 The pronounced magnetic response in such lightweight materials demonstrates an advantage over heavier, naturally occurring materials.
 Each unit can be designed to have its own magnetic response.
 The response can be enhanced or lessened as desired.
 In addition, the overall effect reduces power requirements.